sebastiangol/react-app-socialmedia/README.md

 A pre-existing account -> Email: dave@gmail.com, Password: davedave

- A social media single-page application using React, Redux and Firebase.
+ A social media single-page application using React, Redux, Material-UI and Firebase.
 Based on Linkedin.
  Allows registering account, logging in with a registered account, and creating posts.

  React is used to create the main application.